JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 #### Customizing All UI Control Colors with the Same Property

-All UI Controls with the same `property` portion of their key can be set to the same color.
+All UI Controls with the same `property` part of their key can be set to the same color.
 This customization is done using the wildcard `"*": {}` section in the Theme description file.
 A key-value pair is inserted in this section, but only the `property` portion of the key is specified.
 The `value` is the custom color.